 The dance troupe was founded and developed by Sue Yeon Park at the organization’s inception in 1993, and has maintained an active performance schedule over the years.
 Under the direction of artistic director Sue Yeon Park, the organization has performed and hosted performances of nearly all of these forms at major concert venues in the U.S., including Lincoln Center, National Museums and national festival stages, introducing Korean music and dance to a wide array of audiences of diverse cultural backgrounds.
 In addition, Sounds of Korea performance troupe participates in community outreach programs, as well as cultural exhibitions.

-The instrumental chamber ensemble is the most recent addition to Sounds of Korea and consists of professional performers of traditional Korean instruments.
-All the instrumentalists in this ensemble are of the highest caliber, holding academic degrees in their instruments from South Korea.
+Its members consist of professionals and individuals from the Korean community who are dedicated to promoting intercultural understanding and appreciation of Korea’s artistic heritage and history.
+Sounds of Korea consists of professional performers of traditional Korean instruments and all the instrumentalists in this group are of the highest caliber, holding academic degrees in music and dance from South Korea.